-House Speaker Tim Moore, the second-most powerful politician in North Carolina, is now under some type of investigation by prosecutors and the media.
-The state Democratic Party is calling him “corrupt.”
+House Speaker Tim Moore, the second-most powerful politician in North Carolina, has spent the past several months under some type of investigation by prosecutors and the media.
+The state Democratic Party is called him “corrupt.”

-But is there fire behind all the smoke?
-Or is this just an election-season attack?
+But was there fire behind all the smoke?
+Or was this just an election-season attack?

-The Tim Moore investigation comes after a series of articles in The News & Observer called into question the nature of the relationship with some of his legal clients.
+The Tim Moore investigation came after a series of articles in The News & Observer in fall 2018 called into question the nature of the relationship with some of his legal clients.

 The claims about Moore are hard to decipher, and the murky nature of this area of the law makes it even more unclear.